ileniadigital/ileniadigital/README.md

 - 📫 Instagram: @ilenia.digital
 - 😄 Pronouns: she/her

-I am a Computer Science Undergraduate student at Queen Mary University of London, with passion for creativity and technology.
-I aim to work in Cyber Security, Artificial Intelligence and Machine Learning to develop simpler, more automatic and secure experiences for users, creating opportunities for more accessible experiences.
+I am a passionate, resilient and creative Computer Science student, aiming to develop simpler, more accessible and secure experiences for users.
-I enjoy designing and developing through a range of media - both physical and digital - software and languages.
-I have gained my skills and continue to improve them through experiences with organisations such as LDE UTC LEGO Innovation Lab, RE:CODE London, Institute of Imagination, Morgan Stanley, STYLY and more.
+As an Amazon Future Engineer, I actively contribute to innovative projects, such as the eFitter's customer dashboard as part of my software engineering internship, and designing customised strategies for clients' social media profiles and websites.

+Furthermore, I actively support students to achieve their aims in STEM, by contributing to LEGO Robotics sessions at London Design & Engineering UTC, at the Imperial Global Summer School, teaching programming to children and assisting younger university students as a demonstrator.

-I also enjoy reading a wide variety of books, writing, painting and boxing.
+🔗Have a look at what I am doing: https://beacons.ai/ilenia.digital I also enjoy reading a wide variety of books, writing, painting and boxing.